 No, most museums in and around Paris are free for children under 18 with a few exceptions which are not part of the main tourist museums.
 They are also free for everyone between 18 and 26 who are EU passport holders.

-Are they any reduced prices for OAPs ?
+Are there reduced prices for OAPs?

 No, the Paris Museum Pass has only one price.
 OAP’s do get reduced prices on entrance at each museums but have to queue to get in.

-Does the Paris Museum Pass include any temporary exhibitions ?
+Does the Paris Museum Pass include any temporary exhibitions?

 No, only permanent exhibitions are included

-Can we use the Paris Museum Pass any time ?
+Can we use the Paris Museum Pass any time?

-Can I visit the same museum several times with the Paris Museum Pass ?
+Can I visit the same museum several times with the Paris Museum Pass?

 The Paris open-top sightseeing tour